nsisodiya/x-checkbox/README.md

-boot-progressbar
+x-checkbox
 ================

-Custom Element for Progressbar ! similar to bootstrap progress bar !
+Custom Element for Checkbox !